 So overall, my greatest accomplishment (aside from now being able to tell the difference between schizophrenia, schizophreniform, schizoaffective, schizoid, and schizotypal) is leaving psychiatry with a strong foundation in the psychotherapies, diagnoses, medications, and future undertakings of the field.

-Now I’ll be putting away the DSM-IV-TR and swapping out my shirt, tie, and pants for some good ‘ol fashioned scrubs in preparation for my next rotation after summer break – OB/Gyn. 🙂
+Now I’ll be putting away the DSM-IV-TR and swapping out my shirt, tie, and pants for some good ‘ole fashioned scrubs in preparation for my next rotation after the summer break – OB/GYN. 🙂